-TDT:111 Commercial Drivers License Regulations
+TDT:111 Commercial Drivers License Regulations 3 cr.

 This course is designed to deliver all of the information needed for students to pass three Commercial Drivers license (CDL) written examinations in the states of Illinois and Iowa: general knowledge, combination vehicle and air brakes.
 CDL requirements, Department of Transportation (DOT) Rules and Regulations, log books and air brakes will be covered.
-(S0.4 L on Hrg.)
+(59.4 Lec.
+Hrs.)